How Safe Will I Be Given What I Saw? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy

 However, purely data-driven, image-based predictors themselves can suffer under distribution shift, leading to miscalibrated risk estimates and degraded accuracy when encountering novel environmental conditions~\cite[]{filos_distribution_shift_2020,yang2024generalized}.
 Under these circumstances, the predicted vision trajectory cannot be accurately classified by a visual safety evaluator, where the small errors compound over time, producing visual trajectories whose distribution deviates substantially from the training data.
-As a result, a static evaluator trained offline often fails to maintain calibration and exhibits inflated false-positive rates~\cite[]{mao2024safe}, which directly undermines reliability in safety-critical decisions.
-This motivates the need for an adaptive mechanism that can align the evaluator to the evolving input distribution without manual relabeling.
+As a result, a static evaluator trained offline often fails to maintain calibration and exhibits inflated false-positive rates, which directly undermines reliability in safety-critical decisions.
+This motivates the need for an adaptive mechanism that can align the evaluator to the evolving input distribution without manual relabeling~\cite{mao2024safe}.

-This article addresses the problem of \textbf{reliable online safety prediction} without access to a known, low‑dimensional dynamical state.
+This article addresses the problem of \textbf{reliable online safety prediction} without access to a known, low-dimensional dynamical state.
 Instead, our predictor relies on a rolling window of images, for example, the RGB frames from the most recent mm time steps of a race car’s run.
 Given this image history, our goal is to predict the probability that the car will stay on track for the next \(k\) frames.
 We also require that this predicted probability is \textit{calibrated well}; that is, the events forecast with probability \(p\) should occur approximately a \(p\) fraction of the time.

-We introduce a flexible family of learning pipelines, shown in Figure~\ref{fig:overview}, for image‑based safety prediction, featuring: (i) \emph{deep world models} that learn compact latent representations from raw observations and jointly model the dynamics to predict future observations; (ii) monolithic models that \emph{capture temporal evolution} of latent safety‑critical features without reconstructing full observations; (iii) an \emph{adaptive UDA module} that detects distribution shifts and selectively fine‑tunes the safety evaluator online to maintain calibration on shifted inputs and (iv) \emph{post‑hoc conformal calibration method} that converts raw scores into trustworthy probabilities independently of the underlying architecture.
+\looseness=-1 We introduce a flexible family of learning pipelines, shown in Figure~\ref{fig:overview}, for image-based safety prediction, featuring: (i) \emph{deep world models} that learn compact latent representations from raw observations and jointly model the dynamics to predict future observations; (ii) monolithic models that \emph{capture temporal evolution} of latent safety-critical features without reconstructing full observations; (iii) an \emph{adaptive UDA module} that detects distribution shifts and selectively fine-tunes the safety evaluator online to maintain calibration on shifted inputs and (iv) \emph{post-hoc conformal calibration method} that converts raw scores into trustworthy probabilities independently of the underlying architecture.